Daniel-KM/Omeka-S-module-SearchSolr/README.md

   ```
 - There may be remaining files after a failed creation, so run first `sudo su - solr -c "/opt/solr/bin/solr delete -c omeka"`
   or `curl --user 'omeka_admin:MySecretPassPhrase' 'http://localhost:8983/solr/admin/cores?action=UNLOAD&core=omeka&deleteIndex=true&deleteDataDir=true&deleteInstanceDir=true'`
+- There may be a remaining lock file after a kill, so check in solr home: `sudo rm /var/solr/solr-8983.pid`.
+- Check if it is a service issue: try to run it as a user the `sudo -u solr /opt/solr/bin/solr start`.
+- Check if it is a rights issue: try to run it as a user the `sudo /opt/solr/bin/solr start -force`.
 - There may be a rights issue, so backup and remove the file "security.json"
   from the data directory, then create the core with the command above, then
   restore the file "security.json".